Adaptive Inference-Time Scaling via Cyclic Diffusion Search: Experiment details

 \textbf{Verifiers.} For \textbf{OGBench Maze}, we employ a soft verifier that scores each generated plan based on the proportion of collision-free states throughout the trajectory and the proximity to the goal at the end of the trajectory.
 For \textbf{Sudoku}, we use the ratio of correct answer that matches the ground truth label.
 For \textbf{Pixel Maze}, we use weighted sum of Precision, Recall, F1 score with rate of success score which indicates whether the path reaches the goal without passing the wall.
 For \textbf{Molecule Generation}, we use the Negative Log-Likelihood (NLL) to evaluate the generated molecular structures.
+For \textbf{Text-to-Image generation}, we use three verifier scores: compressibility~\cite{black2023training}, aesthetic~\cite{schuhmann2022laion}, and human preference score~\cite{wu2023human}.

 \textbf{Evaluation metrics}.
 For \textbf{OGBench Maze}, we used the success rate (whether the planned trajectory reaches to the goal or not) of the actual rollouts from the generated trajectory plans.
 For \textbf{Sudoku}, we use the ratio of correct answer that matches the ground truth label.
 For \textbf{Pixel Maze}, we use success score (0 or 1) which indicates whether the path reaches the goal without passing the wall.
 For \textbf{Molecule Generation}, we use molecule stability (0 or 1), the proportion of generated molecules for which all atoms are stable.
+For \textbf{Text-to-Image generation}, we use three evaluation metrics: compressibility ~\cite{black2023training}, aesthetic~\cite{schuhmann2022laion}, and human preference score~\cite{wu2023human}—which correspond to specific verifiers, respectively.

-\subsection{Baseline Detail}
+\subsection{Baseline detail}

 We compare ABCD (ours) to several representative methods capable of inference-time scaling.

 \textbf{Base Diffusion} is the most basic baseline, which generates samples without any additional computation during inference.
 When a differentiable value function is available, we include \textbf{Classifier Guidance} \cite{dhariwal2021diffusion} as a base diffusion baseline.